fluencelabs/ethdenver-2024/README.md

 Be one of the first ten (10) submitted solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
 See submission guidelines below for more information.

-### Create And Deploy A Fluence Function -- ?? x USDC 1,000
+### Create And Deploy A Fluence Function -- 5 x USDC 1,000

 Fluence Functions is a decentralized, stateless compute services built on Wasm without developers having to provision or manage servers.
 Fluence Functions not only follow the serverless paradigm like AWS Lambda or Azure Functions but introduce decentralization a the compute as well as server level via DePin.
 In fact, Fluence capacity providers commit provable capacity from Tier 4 data centers.

 Create and deploy a Fluence Function of you choice to the Fluence testnet.
 Examine the function locally with Fluence's Marine REPL and run the function with Fluence's Aqua distributed workflow engine.
 Follow the submissions guidles provided below and add a screenshot of the REPL output for your function.

-### Integrate Your Fluence Functions With Decentralized Storage -- 1 x USDC 3,000, 1 X USDC 2,000, 1 X USDC 1,000
+### Integrate Your Fluence Functions With Decentralized Storage -- 1 x USDC 2,500, 1 X USDC 1,500, 1 X USDC 1,000

 Like all serverless compute solutions, Fluence Functions is inherently stateless, which means durable storage needs to be integrated into the solution stack.
 Instead of centralized storage solutions, this track rewards hackers to integrate [IPFS](https://www.ipfs.com/) or [Ceramic](https://ceramic.network/) as your a decentralized data layer to your decentralized compute with Fluence Functions.

 At the very minimum, your Fluence Functions should have a read and write capability to the chosen storage solution and use different Aqua workflow scripts to demonstrate the read and write operation.

-### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Functions -- 1 x USDC 5,000
+### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Functions -- 1 x USDC 3,500, 1 x USDC 1,500

 ZKPs are increasingly an integral aspect of Web3 solutions and allow provers to convince verifiers that their claim is true without revealing the inputs to the claim.
 ZKPs come in all shapes and sizes: interactive vs non-interactive, range proofs, etc.